IRIS Kharg: Operational capabilities

-The International Institute of Strategic Studies (IISS) classified Kharg as an AORH, i.e. fleet replenishment oiler with replenishment at sea (RAS) capability and hangar.
+The International Institute of Strategic Studies (IISS) classified Kharg as an AORH, i.e., fleet replenishment oiler with replenishment at sea (RAS) capability and hangar.
 Only two other Iranian vessels are capable of conducting RAS operations, the and the 755 ft long Makran, which was commissioned in 2021.

 An assessment published by Stratfor in 2014, mentions that Kharg was an essential long-distance blue-water asset for the IRIN because of its ability to extend the range of Iranian warships, adding that "without this vessel, the small number of Iranian frigates would be unable to embark on extended deployments without consistent and frequent port visits along the way".

 Eric H. Arnett, a project leader at Stockholm International Peace Research Institute (SIPRI), commented that Kharg could provide extra operational flexibility for the Iranian fleet and its capacity to carry large and heavy helicopters like the Sikorsky SH-3 Sea King could improve the anti-submarine warfare abilities of the naval group it belonged to.

 Christopher Harmer of the Institute for the Study of War found the ship's ability to lift heavy cargo of particular interest.
-He argued that in view of the sanctions against Iran, Kharg was potentially ideal for safe transfer of valuable or politically sensitive assets, such as imported military equipment, gold or currency.
+He argued that in view of the sanctions against Iran, Kharg was potentially ideal for safe transfer of valuable or politically sensitive assets, such as imported military equipment, gold, or currency.
 In such a scenario, Kharg would have been the vessel supported by the warship it accompanied (an escort), rather than vice versa.
-According to Harmer, the fact that it was a naval vessel would deter foreign navies from an attempt to prevent its operations.
+According to Harmer, the fact that it was a naval vessel would deter foreign navies from attempting to prevent its operations.
 After Khargs 2011 visit to Syria via the Suez Canal, U.S. Navy officer Joshua C. Himes opined that "the Kharg will raise suspicion simply due to its logistics capacity and potential to transport weapons/materiel to Iranian surrogates in the region".